 Palau’s waters are worth protecting.
 Commonly referred to as one of the seven underwater wonders of the world, they boast ecosystems of remarkable biodiversity, which include:

 - More than 1,300 species of fish.

 - More than 400 species of hard coral and 300 species of soft coral.

 - Seven of the world’s nine types of giant clam.

 - Lakes that are home to nonstinging jellyfish.

 - The most plant and animal species in Micronesia.

-The sanctuary will fully protect about 80 percent of the nation’s maritime territory, a higher percentage than in any other country.
+The sanctuary will fully protect about 80 percent of the nation’s maritime territory.
 Full protection means that no extractive activities, such as fishing or mining, can take place.
-The reserve will be the sixth-largest on Earth, covering 500,000 square kilometers (193,000 square miles)—an area bigger than the U.S. state of California.
+The reserve covers 500,000 square kilometers (193,000 square miles)—an area bigger than the U.S. state of California.